cchambers/moonshine/README.md

 #### Start Shine Dev Server
   - In the shine project folder, type `yarn dev`.
-  - When you want to end the process, use CTRL+C.
+  - When you want to end the process, use CTRL/CMD+C.